MicrosoftDocs/visualstudio-docs/subscriptions/assign-license-bulk.md

    If you encounter a failure, follow these steps:
    1. Open the Excel file you created, correct the problems, and save the file.
-   0. Return to the Administration Portal and dismiss the error message.
+   0. Return to the Admin Portal and dismiss the error message.
    0. Choose **Add**.
    0. Select **Bulk add**.
    0. Since you already have the Excel file saved, you don't need to download the template.
 Select **Browse**, locate the file you saved, and select **Open**.